hsouf/ETH-BNB-Bridge/README.md

    At the core of the bridge you will find:  <br/>
    - Prices tickers that are fetched using the public Binance API <br/>
-   - Relayers watching for any event log on vault contracts <br/>
+   - Listeners on vault contracts <br/>
    - The vault contracts  processing transfers and deposits<br/>

    <h3 name="vault">
    The BNB & ETH Vault smart contracts